Are We Ready for Robust and Resilient SLAM? A Framework For Quantitative Characterization of SLAM Datasets: Experimental Results and Discussion

 To systematically analyze and compare measured characteristics, dataset characterization techniques from the field of data science \cite{pearson2011exploring} are used.
-The analysis includes: \textit{Statistical Analysis}, \textit{Diversity And Interestingness Analysis} where Shannon Entropy $(H)$ and Simpson Diversity Index $(SDI)$ are calculated, and \textit{Correlation Analysis} where Pearson Correlation Coefficient $(PPMC)$ is measured.
+The analysis includes: \textit{Statistical Analysis}, \textit{Diversity And Interestingness Analysis} where Shannon Entropy $(H)$ and Simpson Diversity Index $(SDI)$ are calculated, and \textit{Correlation Analysis} where Pearson Correlation Coefficient $(PPMC)$ is measured between the characterization metrics and performance metrics of SLAM algorithms.
+The analysis metrics are provided in Table. \ref{tab:analysis_table}.

 The framework has been used to characterize three datasets which, together, are considered a classical standard for benchmarking SLAM.
 These datasets are KITTI Odometry \cite{geiger2012we}, EuroC MAV \cite{burri2016euroc}, and TUM VI \cite{schubert2018vidataset}.
-Due to the extendability and generality of the framework, support for more characterization parameters, sensors, and datasets is possible with limited development efforts.
+Due to the extendability and generality of the framework, support for additional characterization parameters, sensors, or datasets is possible with minimal development efforts.

-In Table \ref{tab:stats_table}, statistical analysis results are provided for each dataset on its own, and for the three of them altogether.
-The aggregated results aims at providing a sense of the level of diversity a SLAM system is subject to when the three datasets are used for evaluation compared to using only one of them.
-Additionally, in Table \ref{tab:H_SDI_table}, entropy and SDI analysis results are presented.
-It can be shown that although the three datasets are very diverse, the amount of information measured by the entropy varies due to the nature of the dataset formulation.
-The entropy and SDI results are visualized in Fig. \ref{fig:H_fig_col} and Fig. \ref{fig:SDI_fig_col} respectively.

-In order to illustrate the visualization capabilities of the framework, sample results of some of the characterized and analyized parameters are provided.
-For each of the characterized parameters, rain-cloud plots and kernel-density estimation (KDE) plots are automatically generated.
-Additionally, detailed characterization reports are generated for each dataset alone, dataset aggregation, and the entropy and diversity analysis metrics.
-The generated reports are used in the data analysis module to provide more insights into the characterized datasets, and to generate other abstract and high-level plots and metrics.
-Moreover, correlation analysis was conducted among all measured characteristics for each of the three datasets, and the results were presented in Fig. \ref{fig:pmcc_fig}.
-Although, the provided characterization results are presented on the dataset-level, both sequence-level and sample-level results has been also recorded and are available for analysis and visualization.